XPX-MMC/JavaScript_Modern/modern-javascript-for-react-devs/assignments.md

 3. Complete exercises in the "main.js" file inside your folder.
 4. Come up with test cases (1-3) and see if your solution works.
 5. Commit and push to your branch.
-6. Submit a PR (to the DEV branch on YOUR FORK)
+6. Submit a PR (to the MAIN branch on YOUR FORK)

 ## Ex.
 1
 Create an arrow function called `countNumbers` that takes an array and